antoine3000/dok-antoine/content/assignments/2020-02-14-computer-controlled-cutting/index.md

 ## Basic test to calculate the kerf

-I've see on various documentations a basic test which we can execute in order to calculate the kerf of a specific machine on a specific material.
+I've seen on [various](http://fab.academany.org/2018/labs/fablabamsterdam/lasercut/group1.html) [documentations](https://fabacademy.org/2019/labs/waag/students/anne-vlaanderen/assignments/week4.html) a basic test which we can execute in order to calculate the kerf of a specific machine on a specific material.
 We wanted to test it by ourself.

 ![kerf-explanations](kerf-explanations.png)